Researchers say algorithms could help match refugees to jobs

 Asylum seekers and certain groups of refugees are allowed to work in Switzerland, but only in the canton to which they were assigned during their asylum proceedings.

+The Swiss Conference on Social Aid has warned several times in the last year that refugees and job seekers are not being properly integrated into Switzerland's labour market.

-The scientists found that if the canton allocation were better tailored towards refugee integration into the labour market, their level of employment could increase from 15% to 26%.
+The ETHZ and Stanford scientists found that if the canton allocation were better tailored towards refugee integration into the labour market, their level of employment could increase from 15% to 26%.

 The national asylum authorities said they would examine the idea, according to public television SRF.